 Just because you might leave a few clothes on your bedroom floor doesn’t mean you’re suddenly going to have a bed bug problem.

-- hotels and other overnight accommodation.
+- hotels and other overnight accommodations.

 How do bed bugs get into your home?